Cherry in the glass puzzle needs lateral thinking to solve

 We will solve the puzzle now in a more certain and conventional way, using Question, analysis answer technique with fine granularity, going into minute details and leaving nothing uncertain.

-Second solution to Matchstick puzzle: Move 2 matches to take the cherry out of wine glass without deforming the glass
+Second solution to Cherry in the glass puzzle Part 2: Move 2 matches to take the cherry out of wine glass without deforming the glass

 Let us show the cherry in the glass again.

 This time we will raise question about precisely what you MUST do.